Hydrology

 Topology

-Knowing the depth of the topological requirements and the size of the dataset, I implemented a series of QC tools and topological checks throughout the workflow.
+Knowing the depth of the topological requirements and the size of the dataset, I built a suite of QC tools and topological checks that were used throughout the lifespan of the project.

 Elevation profile of DEM surface and a stream that flows beneath a road